-In Islam, keeping pets is generally permissible, but there are certain animals that are considered haram (forbidden) to keep as pets.
+In Islam, keeping pets is generally permissible, but we should know about what kind of animals are haram to keep as pets in Islam.
 This is based on teachings from the Quran and the Sunnah of Prophet Muhammad (peace be upon him).

-There are some animals that Muslims should avoid to have in their house due to their impure nature or the potential harm they may cause.
+There are some animals that Muslims should avoid having in their house due to their impure nature or the potential harm they may cause.
 It is important for Muslims to be mindful of these guidelines and make informed decisions when it comes to choosing a pet.

 1. Dog: